noahhorlacher/nuxt-parallax/README.md

 [![License][license-src]][license-href]
 [![Nuxt][nuxt-src]][nuxt-href]

-A nuxt module that installs the directive "v-nuxt-parallax" for a quick and easy parallax effect.
+A nuxt module that installs the directive "v-parallax" for a quick and easy parallax effect.

 - [✨ &nbsp;Release Notes](/CHANGELOG.md)